ComputeCanada/molmodsim-amber-md-lesson/_episodes/14-Preparing_Protein-Membrane_System.md

 - if the option --parametrize is given the solvated system is bilayer_only_lipid.pdb
 - without --parametrize the solvated system is  bilayer_only.pdb

-Another more comlex example with leaflets of different composition:
+This example illustrates the building of a bilayer where leaflets consist of different types of lipids:
 ~~~
 #!/bin/bash
 #SBATCH -c1 --mem-per-cpu=4000 --time=6:0:0